AliceO2Group/WebUi/Framework/docs/guide/devel.md

 * [QUnit](http://qunitjs.com) (front-end)
 * [Mocha](https://mochajs.org) with [Chai](http://chaijs.com) assertion library (back-end)

-The source code of unit tests is kept in `test/` directory.
+The source code of unit tests is kept in `Backend/test/` and `Frontend/test/` directories.
 The filename should prefixed with either `qunit-` or `mocha-`.

 ## Linting
 The project uses [ESLint](http://eslint.org) to validate JavaScript syntax and coding style.
 The rules are defined in `.eslint` file and follow O<sup>2</sup> JavaScript Coding Guideline.